praveenthumma/testStorage/README.md

    * Zips the directory
    * Lists the contents of the zip.

-# **All the variables needs to be defined in the pipeline libraries for thsi to work.**
+# **All the variables needs to be defined in the pipeline libraries for this to work.**